Institute for Reliable Computing

 |Paypal is a very simple method for international money transfer.
 If this is difficult for you, please drop me a mail.
 In that case I send you an invoice with account number.|

-To obtain INTLAB, please press the corresponding link below which will lead you to a paypal-site.
-After payment you find a link for downloading INTLAB for Windows, or Linux and Mac.
-Note that the download is open for one hour.
+To obtain INTLAB, please press the corresponding link above which will lead you to a paypal-site.
+After payment you find a link for downloading INTLAB for Windows, or Linux and Mac, and an e-mail with a paypal-receipt.
+Note that the download is open for about one hour.

 INTLAB is entirely written in Matlab.
 It works under Matlab and Octave.
 INTLAB comprises of